Non-Attachment: The Concept, Practice, And Impact On Mental Health

 A maladaptive childhood often results in an insecure attachment style in adulthood.
 The causes of childhood attachment disorders may also be the underlying causes of an adult's insecure attachment style.
 PTSD symptoms from traumatic events may also cause difficulty attaching as an adult.
 It can be helpful to recognize potential signs and seek support if you realize you are exhibiting some of these symptoms.
 There are many forms of attachment-based therapy available, so you can find one that meets your unique mental health needs.

-The origins of non-attachment techniques for advanced psychological development and personal growth
+Concept of non-attachment techniques in Buddhism for advanced psychological development and personal growth

 The theory of non-attachment describes similar symptoms to insecure attachment styles.
 For example, Buddhism posits that "clinging and grasping" onto unhelpful patterns, thoughts, and relationships can be unhealthy and that practicing non-attachment may help to shift these patterns.
 When you cultivate non-attachment, you may be able to let go and feel more free in life, potentially enabling personal growth.